-Geelong West to celebrate cancer survivors and inspire hope has been named as one of the best public art experiences in the nation and shortlisted for the 2020 Australian Street Art Awards’ Best External Mural gong.
+Geelong West to celebrate cancer survivors and inspire hope has been named as one of the best public art experiences in the nation and awarded Bronze in the 2020 Australian Street Art Awards’ Best External Mural gong.

 The mural spreads across the entire side wall of the store, with numerous vignettes expressing the journey of cancer sufferers – the smiling face of a woman on a pink background representing breast cancer, another wearing a beanie on a green background pays tribute to sufferers of brain cancer and a young child survivor holding a dandelion blows messages of hope and love to families, sufferers, survivors and others impacted by cancer.